mauroservienti/milestone.github.io/_posts/2021-04-07-nservicebus-integrationtesting-baby-steps.md

 author: Mauro Servienti
 synopsis: "NServiceBus.IntegrationTesting started as an exploration activity and recently turned into a stable v1 release.
 V1 comes with some new features and one limitation that led to brainstorming options for the future."
 tags:
-- NServiceBus
+- nservicebus
-- Integration testing
+- integration-testing
-- SOA
+- soa
 ---

 What started as an experiment evolved a month ago into a stable release.
 [NServiceBus.IntegrationTesting](https://github.com/mauroservienti/NServiceBus.IntegrationTesting) v1 is available on [NuGet](https://www.nuget.org/packages/NServiceBus.IntegrationTesting/).